MyCometG3/AVCaptureManager/README.md

     // Wait Source encoded pixel size is ready to proceed open var videoSize : CGSize? = nil

+    TODO: Current version does not fill videoSize if usePreset = true.

 ###### 3. Set parameters for recording then start recording